 Most recently, Dr. Sousa has developed a ground-breaking initiative, the Colorado Collaborative for Nursing Research (CCNR).
 Launched in 2013 with partners from 7 regional/national healthcare systems, the CCNR aims to (a) isolate and quantify quality nursing care by developing new, robust, nurse-sensitive patient-outcome metrics and (b) capture the impact of nursing care by demonstrating one-to-one links between nursing best practices and patient best outcomes.
 The CCNR is fulfilling its mission by building a nursing-focused, distributed data-sharing network.
 This network will get trending data to nurse leaders in near-real-time.

-Dr. Sousa has been a member of the Academy of Nursing since 2009 and is a member of the American Nurses Association, Sigma Theta Tau International, and the International Society for Quality of Life Research.
-Dr. Sousa was also recognized as an Emerging Leader at the University of Colorado in 2009.
+Dr. Sousa was appointed to the Research and Scholarship Advisory Council by the President of Sigma Theta Tau International as well as recruited to be the co-director of the International Society of Quality of Life Research Annual Conference.
+She has been a member of the Academy of Nursing since 2009 and is a member of the American Nurses Association, Sigma Theta Tau International, and the International Society for Quality of Life Research.
+She was also recognized as an Emerging Leader at the University of Colorado in 2009.